About the book

 Bobbitt, to whom she dedicates this poem.
 Her daddy, Kyle, changed the

 course of her life and helped mold her into the woman she is today.
-A woman
+A

-us on a breeze.
+touch us on a breeze.
 But the loves we lose to death remain constant.

 Dorothea